 They eventually learned to harvest the seeds of these food-producing plants and trees so they could plant them wherever they wanted.
-That ancient practice demonstrates a benefit of gardening some people still enjoy today … you can grow food right in your backyard.
+That ancient practice demonstrates a benefit of gardening that some people still enjoy today … you can grow food right in your backyard.

 Let’s get started exploring the benefits of home gardening for your emotional health.